o3de/o3de.org/content/docs/user-guide/features/gems/reference/visibility.md

 ---
-description: ' Enable the Visibility gem to add the Vis Area component to your game project in Amazon Lumberyard. '
+description: ' Enable the Visibility gem to add the Vis Area component to your game project in Open 3D Engine. '
 title: Visibility
 ---
 # Visibility {#gems-system-gem-visibility}